Donald Trump assured worried Americans dependent on the Affordable Care Act that he has a plan to help them. That plan? “Who knows!”

 continuously failed plan to replace the Affordable Care Act, otherwise known as “Obamacare.”

 Trump said he called Senate Minority Leader Chuck Schumer (D-N.Y.) to discuss a new health care bill.

 “I called Chuck Schumer yesterday to see if the Dems want to do a great HealthCare Bill,” Trump tweeted.
 “ObamaCare is badly broken, big premiums.
 Who knows!”

 Part of those “big premiums” has been Trump’s obvious efforts to sabotage states currently dependent on the ACA.
-Trump has tried to cut funding from the Obama-era legislation, while also attempting toundercutstate efforts to control premiums.
+Trump has tried to cut funding from the Obama-era legislation, while also attempting to

 Schumer was referring to a bipartisan health care proposal by Sen. Lamar Alexander (R-Tenn.) and Sen. Patty Murray (D-Wash.).

 Trump’s tweet on health care was sandwiched in between tweets complaining that he’s not getting enough positive coverage on late night television shows and that NBC won’t cover him fairly but that “PEOPLE get it.”

 At least the American people know where the president’s true priorities lie.

 Also on HuffPost Love HuffPost?
 Become a founding member of HuffPost Plus today.
 1912